opnfv/functest/docs/testing/developer/devguide/index.rst

 Functest is a project dealing with functional testing.
 Functest produces its own internal test cases but can also be considered as a framework to support feature and VNF onboarding project testing.
-Functest developed a test API and defined a test collection framework that can be used by any OPNFV project.
+Functest developed a TestAPI and defined a test collection framework that can be used by any OPNFV project.

 Therefore there are many ways to contribute to Functest.
 You can: